 315 Commonwealth was not listed in the 1885-1888 Blue Books.

-By the 1898-1899 winter season, 315 Commonwealth was the home of Marietta (Shea) Reece, the widow of John Reece (inventor of the buttonhole sewing machine).
+On September 24, 1897, 315 Commonwealth was purchased from Caroline Kimball by Marietta (Shea) Reece, the widow of John Reece (inventor of the buttonhole sewing machine).
 She previously had lived in Brookline.
-She is shown as the owner of 315 Commonwealth on the 1898 and 1908 Bromley maps.

 In 1908, she was living at the Hotel Somerset and 315 Commonwealth was the home of Philip Shelton Sears and his wife Mary Cabot (Higginson) Sears.
 They previously had lived at Haddon Hall at 282 Berkeley and before that at 184 Marlborough.
 He was a lawyer and trustee, and later would become a noted sculptor.
-In mid-1908 they purchased and moved to 205 Commonwealth..
+In July of 1908 they purchased and moved to 205 Commonwealth..

 During the 1915-1916 winter season, the Thomases were living elsewhere and 315 Commonwealth was the home of James T. Barron and his wife, Elizabeth (Nixon) Barron.
 Their son-in-law and daughter, Thomas Martin Fitzpatrick and Anna Marie (Barron) Fitzpatrick, lived with them.